Where is it?

 Your house in context

 Some will only want to know about the previous owners and occupants of their house, while others want to know about structural alterations, additions and demolitions.
 As you start research, you may want to know more about the character of the area, the street and the neighbourhood.
 If you read some background history of your area, you will be surprised how much easier it will be to make sense of the specific information you find about your own house.

-Check out the City of Sydney’s library catalogue for your suburb.
-In addition to published histories, the catalogue lists conservation management plans and heritage studies for houses and apartments throughout the City of Sydney local government area.
+Check out the City of Sydney’s library catalogue for published histories of your suburb.
+The Archives and History Resources catalogue lists conservation management plans and heritage studies for houses and apartments throughout the City of Sydney local government area.
 If these exist for your home, or for places near where you live, they will provide useful historical context.